-The Credit Union is subject to various regulatory capital requirements administered by the NCUA.
+The Credit Union is subject to regulatory capital requirements administered by the NCUA.
 Failure to meet minimum capital requirements can initiate certain mandatory and possibly additional discretionary actions by regulators that, if undertaken, could have a direct material effect on the Credit Union's financial statements.
-Under capital adequacy guidelines and the regulatory framework for prompt corrective action, the Credit Union must meet specific capital guidelines that involved quantitative measures of the Credit Union's assets, liabilities, and certain off-Statement of Financial Condition items as calculated under US GAAP.
+Under capital adequacy regulations and the regulatory framework for prompt corrective action, the Credit Union must meet specific capital guidelines that involved quantitative measures of the Credit Union's assets, liabilities, and certain off-Statement of Financial Condition items as calculated under US GAAP.
 The Credit Union's capital amounts and classification are also subject to qualitative judgments by the regulators about components, risk weightings, and other factors.

-Quantitative measures established by regulation to ensure capital adequacy require the Credit Union to maintain minimum amounts and ratios of net worth to total assets.
-Further, credit unions over \$10 million in assets are also required to calculate a Risk-Based Net Worth (RBNW) requirement that establishes whether or not the Credit Union will be considered "complex" under the regulatory framework.
-The Credit Union's RBNW requirements as of December 31, 2020 and 2019, were 6.7% and 5.96%, respectively.
-The minimum requirement to be considered "complex" under the regulatory framework is 6.00%.
-Management believes, as of December 31, 2020 and 2019, that the Credit Union meets all capital adequacy requirements to which it is subject.
+Quantitative capital adequacy regulations require the Credit Union to maintain minimum capital balances and ratios of net worth to total assets.
+Credit unions are also required to calculate a risk-based net worth (RBNW) that establishes whether the credit union will be considered "complex" under the regulatory framework.
+A credit union is defined as "complex" if the credit union's quarter-end total assets exceed \$50.0 million and its RBNW requirements exceeds 6%.
+The Credit Union's RBNW requirements as of December 31, 2021 and 2020, were 7.7% and 6.7%, respectively.
+As of December 31, 2021 and 2020, the RBNW criterion has been met and the Credit Union is classified as complex.
+Management believes at December 31, 2021 and 2020, the Credit Union meets all capital adequacy requirements to which it is subject.

-As of December 31, 2020 and 2019, the NCUA categorized the Credit Union as "well-capitalized" under the regulatory framework for prompt corrective action.
+As of December 31, 2021 and 2020, the NCUA categorized the Credit Union as "well-capitalized" under the NCUA regulatory framework for prompt corrective action, as a result of net worth-to-assets ratio of 11.15% and 11.47%, respectively.
 To be categorized as "well-capitalized," the Credit Union must maintain a minimum net worth ratio of 7.00% of assets.
-There are no conditions or events since that notification that management believes have changed the institution's category.
+There are no conditions or events since December 31, 2021 that management believes would have changed the institution's category.